Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Conclusion

 \section{Conclusion}

 This paper proposed that SGWB originating from cosmic string network can be used to test the Hubble tension solution EDE.
 EDE behaves as dark energy in the early universe, then begins to dilute at the critical scaling factor $a_c\sim10^{-4}$ with total energy density fraction $f_{\rm EDE}\gtrsim 1\%$.
 It influences cosmic string SGWB by accelerating and decelerating universe expansion rate $\dot{a}(t)$ due to a dark energy like equation of state $\omega_{\phi}=-1$ and diluting faster than or equal to radiation-like component $\omega_\phi \geq 1/3$, respectively.
-The decelerated universe expansion rate locally increases cosmic string GW frequency spectra with magnitude $0.1\%$ to $1\%$ in the frequency range $10^{-5}$ to $10^{-3}\,$Hz which is within LISA sensitivity.
+The decelerated universe expansion rate locally increases cosmic string GW frequency spectra with magnitude $0.1\%$ to $1\%$ in the frequency range $10^{-5}$ to $10\,$Hz which is within interferometer experiment such as BBO/DECIGO and LISA sensitivity.
 And on the other side, the acceleration reduces spectra with magnitude $\sim 5\%$ in the lower frequency region $f \sim 10^{-9}$~Hz, within the SKA search region.
-We also showed that EDE influenced signals were stronger than LISA and SKA experimental noise background, and hence detectable.
+We also showed that the EDE influenced signals were stronger than the interferometer experiments and SKA (with $\gtrsim 10^3$ monitoring pulsars) noise spectrum, and hence detectable.
 Such spectral shapes are distinguishable from other SGWB sourced by cosmological or astrophysical objects.
 Thus, GW detection provides a possibility to probe EDE.